Skip to content

 A disclaimer is a statement that intends to set or limit your obligations in a legal relationship.
 The term ‘disclaimer’ implies some risk exists, which the provider of the disclaimer is unwilling to take on.

-A copyright disclaimer protects your intellectual property rights.
+A copyright disclaimer is intended to protect your intellectual property rights.
 If you run a website, it can communicate to parties that everything on your website is yours.
 The clarity this disclaimer provides can prevent misconceptions and direct users to use your work properly.
 This can help you hedge against a potential copyright infringement and could be a useful way of avoiding having to take legal action.

 This type of disclaimer can help avoid a potentially costly legal process, as it lets people know that you have intellectual property rights.
-Although copyright disclaimers are not legally required, as your work is automatically protected, it will support your ownership in court if someone attempts to take your materials.
+Although copyright disclaimers are not legally required, as copyright law automatically protects creative work, it will support your ownership in court if someone attempts to take your materials.
 It shows that you are aware of the law and are ready to protect your rights through a legal claim.

 One way of using a copyright disclaimer is to place a copyright notice on your website.
 For instance, this will usually involve: